mike-scott/osfoundries/src/content/blog/multi-arch-containers.md

   * A per architecture Dockerfile must be created to reference the proper base image.
   * Users must _know_ the right image to pull for the system they are currently using.

 On the surface, this doesn't seem so bad.
 In practice it's painful for users and a nightmare for documentation.
-Below is an example of how tedious and error prone documenting running a container on the microPlatform
+Below is an example of how tedious and error prone documenting running a container on the microPlatform is

 arm: